 Cost Reduction

-Tsuru and One-Legged Toy Soldier are +2,000 Counter and also serve as cost-reduction cards.
-The cost-reduction will help you remove high-cost Characters with Roronoa Zoro, Jozu, or Kyros.
+One-Legged Toy Soldier is a +2,000 Counter and also serves as a cost-reduction card.
+The cost reduction will help remove high-cost Characters with Roronoa Zoro or Kyros.

 Late-game Value